Sustainability activities in childcare—8 ideas to get you started

 Growing a small garden with children is proven to positively affect their physical, emotional and social development.
 Getting more sunshine and exercise as they move around improves their overall mood, health and immunity.

 They learn responsibility and stewardship when they have a small garden to tend to.
 It also grows their love for nature and appreciation of the planet.
-This opens the door to better understanding sustainability, respect for the environment and desire to take care of Mother Earth.
+This opens the door to a better understanding of sustainability, respect for the environment and desire to take care of Mother Earth.
 During harvesting season, you get the opportunity to show children how to incorporate the herbs or vegetables you’ve planted into their meals.

-There are tons of fun possibilities waiting that won’t hurt Mother Earth.
+There are tons of fun possibilities that won’t hurt Mother Earth.
 You can use old corks to make stamps.
 Build a car or a fort out of cardboard.
 Decorate an empty tissue roll to make a mini pencil holder.
-Use paper scraps to make a paper mache plant pot.
+Use recycled paper to make a paper mache plant pot.
 Reusing old materials can help children learn about sustainability and the importance of recycling.

 4. Donate pre-loved toys and clothes

 Teaching children to donate clothes they’ve outgrown and toys that they no longer play with not only teaches the value of caring for others and sharing blessings but also shares a lesson on sustainability.
 When you give away clothes and toys that no longer see the light, you help the environment by decreasing the number of old items sitting in landfills.
-You contribute to the circular economy, where waste is reduced and products are recirculated and used to their maximum potential.
+You contribute to the circular economy, where waste is reduced, and products are recirculated and used to their maximum potential.

 5. Watch educational shows about sustainability